 Environmental legal compliance

 - Our goal is to go beyond compliance with environmental statutory requirements.

-- Kangala, Ubuntu and NCC Collieries have been granted all relevant environmental licenses to operate, i.e. Environmental Management Plans in terms of the MPRDA, Act 28 of 2002, Integrated Water Use Licenses in terms of the National Water Act, Act of 36 of 1998, Environmental Authorization in terms of the National Environmental Management Act, Act 107, 1998 and Waste Licenses in terms of the National Environmental Waste Act, Act 59 of 2008.
+- Kangala, New Clydesdale Colliery and North Block Complex have been granted all relevant environmental licenses to operate, i.e. Environmental Management Plans in terms of the MPRDA, Act 28 of 2002, Integrated Water Use Licenses in terms of the National Water Act, Act of 36 of 1998, Environmental Authorisation in terms of the National Environmental Management Act, Act 107, 1998 and Waste Licenses in terms of the National Environmental Waste Act, Act 59 of 2008.

 - Environmental objectives and targets have been developed to provide clear benchmarks against which to measure the improvement and success of our environmental programmes over time.

-- No major or reportable environmental non-compliances have occurred in all our operations.
+- No major or reportable environmental non-compliances have occurred at any of our operations or projects.

 - Environmental monitoring reviews which include inspections, risk assessments, internal audits, independent audits and the processing and analyses of environmental data are conducted regularly to assess and generate mitigation plans to manage the impacts of mining activities on the environment.

-- The rehabilitation liability for the Kangala and NCC Roodekop Collieries have been accurately quantified and the financial guarantees have been provided to the Department of Mineral Resources to provision for rehabilitation costs at mine closure.
+- The rehabilitation liabilities for Kangala and NCC have been accurately quantified and the financial guarantees have been provided to the Department of Mineral Resources for provision or rehabilitation costs at mine closure.